 It’s a really nice place for both dog owners and their furry friends, and has a relaxing and friendly atmosphere.
 As you might expect, it’s also a very good place to make friends with other dog owners.

-You can watch surfers riding a wave, hang out with other like-minded dog owners, take a stroll along the gorgeous golden sand, and watch your pup frolicking in the waves, play with other pups and generally have lots and lots of fun!
+You can watch surfers riding a wave, hang out with other like-minded dog owners, or take a stroll along the gorgeous golden sand.
+And all whilst watching your pup frolicking in the waves, playing with other pups and generally having lots and lots of fun!

 And when you’ve finished, head to downtown Huntington Beach for a hearty meal and a cool (or hot) refreshing drink with your pooch.
 What more could you ask for?

 In the words of one of the local residents, Huntington Beach Dog Beach is much more than just a dog-friendly beach – it’s a true California classic!

 So what do YOU think?
 Is Dog Beach in Huntington YOUR favorite dog beach?
 Let us know by leaving a comment – we’d love to hear from you.

 Things change all the time, so if any of the information in this article is incorrect or out-of-date, please let us know – just leave us a comment below.
 Many thanks!

 If you’ve enjoyed finding out all about Dog Beach in Huntington, then take a look at our comprehensive round-up of some of the best dog beaches in the US